-Theme 1: Genetic and Biochemical Characterization of the Hsp90 System in Yeast
+Theme 1: Genetic and Biochemical Characterization of the Hsp90 System

 The Hsp90 system is conserved from yeast to humans – with many of the components being functionally interchangeable.
 We employ the model organism Saccharomyces cerevisiae to manipulate the Hsp90 system and study its role in yeast and human client protein activation.
 We use strains expressing temperature sensitive mutants of Hsp90 to understand the relationship between Hsp90 and its many co-chaperones such as aha1p, hch1p, cdc37p, sti1p and sba1p.
 All of these co-chaperones have been implicated in the Hsp90 cycle but their precise relationship to Hsp90 is not well understood.

 The co-chaperone Aha1, and the related co-chaperone Hch1, is a primary focus of our yeast work.
 Aha1p binds to Hsp90 and stimulates its very low ATPase activity.
 However, the biological role of this function remains controversial.
 Aha1 is conserved from yeast to humans and has been shown to be involved in the folding and export of CFTR, the function and stability of v-src and other client proteins of Hsp90.
 We have discovered that Aha-type co-chaperones act as nucleotide exchange factors in the Hsp90 ATPase cycle.
 We are interrogating the role of this activity in client folding in both yeast and mammalian systems.